Patent Agent vs Patent Attorney: Everything You Need to Know

 Patent agents are only specifically allowed to practice patent law through or with the USPTO.
 However, these individuals are often hired by law firms due to their extensive technical backgrounds.
 Legal departments for larger corporations will hire these people at times for the same reason.
 Patent agents may also be referred to patent attorneys due to a more diverse background.

 Who Is Better?

 Patent attorneys and agents are similar in a lot of different ways.
-Both of these professionals are able to prepare, execute, file patent applications with the USPTO.
+Both of these professionals can prepare, execute, file patent applications with the USPTO.
 The main difference between these two individuals is the larger capacity for them to be able to practice law.

-Experienced patent agents are individuals who are able to capably prepare patents in a complete manner.
-This is true of attorneys as well, and who is better really depends on the experience held by the individual when it comes to the work and assistance they are able to provide you.
+Experienced patent agents are individuals who can capably prepare patents in a complete manner.
+This is true of attorneys as well, and who is better really depends on the experience held by the individual when it comes to the work and assistance they can provide you.